kiavash-at-home/HAMTools/docs/README.md

 **NOTE**: Scripts don't do any error checks.
 You need to check by yourself (or better implement them in a Pull Request)!

 ## How to build
-1. Cloning the repository locally
+1. Clone the repository locally
 0. `cd src`
 0. `./build.sh`
    1. Install the packages that are missing.